 It is almost impossible to prevent some mosquito bites.
 Therefore to ensure your dog is protected from heartworm disease you need to kill heartworm larvae from mosquitoes before they develop into harmful adult worms inside the body.
-This is easily done with medication in the form of tablets/chews, ‘spot on’ treatments or injections, that can be administered daily, monthly, or annually.
+This is easily done with medication in the form of tablets or chews, ‘spot on’ treatments or an annual injection.

 What product should I use?

-- ProHeart SR-12 annual injection (lasts for 12 months)
+- ProHeart SR-12 injection which protects your dog for 12 months.

-- NexGard Spectra monthly chews (also most intestinal worms, fleas & ticks) ** a single tapewormer tablet will still need to be given once every 3 months
+- NexGard Spectra monthly chews, also treats some intestinal worms plus fleas & ticks (a single tapeworm tablet will still need to be given once every 3 months)

 - Interceptor monthly tablets (also controls most intestinal worms)

-- Sentinal Spectrum monthly tablets (also controls fleas & most intestinal worms)
+- Sentinel Spectrum monthly tablets (also controls fleas & most intestinal worms)

-Talk to your vet about the appropriate heartworm prevention for your dog.
+Talk to our team about the appropriate heartworm prevention for your dog.

 When should I start heartworm prevention for my puppy?

-Puppies can be bitten by mosquitoes just like any other dog therefore heartworm prevention is recommended from 6 weeks of age and continued for life to ensure protection from disease.
-Up to 6 months of age monthly prevention is usually recommended after which the ProHeart annual injection may be more convenient.
+Puppies can be bitten by mosquitoes just like any other dog therefore heartworm prevention is recommended to be started by 12 weeks of age and continued for life to ensure protection from disease.

 What if my dog has not had heartworm prevention before?